Cancer Medicines Outcomes Programme (CMOP)

 What is the Cancer Medicines Outcomes Programme?

-The Cancer Medicines Outcomes Programme is a collaborative project between NHS Greater Glasgow and Clyde and the University of Strathclyde which launched in October 2016.
+The Cancer Medicines Outcomes Programme (CMOP) is a national collaborative project between the NHS boards in Scotland and the University of Strathclyde.

 CMOP's overall vision is to better understand the real life impact of cancer medicines on Scottish cancer patients.
 Healthcare professionals can then implement what we learn and enable a more personalised approach to providing cancer care.